www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-maintain-live-server.md

 * [ ] Execute runtime profiling for long-running instances and store these, in order to improve day to day performance via [Grafana and Pyroscope](https://grafana.com/docs/pyroscope/latest/get-started/).
 * [ ] Do not log already logged message, in order to simplify logs on live server.
+* [ ] Do not output logs to standard output by default, in order to have minimal OS logs.
+* [ ] Consider to migrate from Podman to Kubernetes, in order to support the most common deployment technology.
+  Also, supporting Kubernetes implicitly supports Podman and Docker as well regarding the container images.
 ## Done Tasks
 * [x] Make unattended-upgrades work.
 * [x] Do not require `loginctl enable-linger` in order to run Podman container without ssh session,